An idea that began over wine and pizza, Boho is now RVA’s first full-time cycling studio.

 “We wanted it to be a community and a neighborhood, and we wanted people to walk in and we know your name, and you know us,” Shannon said about what the two envisioned for Boho Cycle Studio.
 But creating a community environment doesn’t work without a building.
 And acquiring a building doesn’t work when you have no money.

 “We thought we were going to get a loan, but that did not happen,” Shannon said.
 She and AnnMarie met and schmoozed with representatives from three different banks, all of whom passed because neither Shannon nor AnnMarie had meaningful collateral.
 “Small business loans just don’t exist for startups,” Shannon said.
+There are few options for those with no or little collateral.
+It can be very difficult to make a short term loan instant decision with personal debt on the line.
 So the two went to family, friends, and their savings accounts for capital.

 Acquiring money was only the beginning of their frustrations.
 “Just finding the space was such a stressful piece of the puzzle,” Shannon said.
 “We kept looking at all these places and looking at contractor situations…that was really, really stressful.”